 The exotic North African country of Morocco is a popular tourist location.
 Rabat has not got the romantic reputation of Casablanca or Marrakesh.
-Look closer however and you will soon discover it has many attractions to see and experience.
+Rabat is not a huge city, its population being well below that of cities such as Casablanca, Tangier, and Fez.
+It is a generally moderate safe city for tourist.

-The city’s coastal location results in plenty to do by the Atlantic Ocean with long stretches of beach a particular attraction.
-The historical and cultural gems satisfy the inquisitive tourist, and the vibrant atmosphere of Rabat is captivating.
+The city’s coastal location results in plenty to do by the Atlantic Ocean with long stretches of the beach a particular attraction.
+The historical and cultural gems satisfy the inquisitive tourist, and the vibrant atmosphere of Rabat is well worth a visit.

 Rabat became the capital of Morocco when it was a French Protectorate.
 As a result, there remains a French influence in the architecture and the streets.
 French is widely understood even today, and a few words will be useful for all tourists seeking advice and directions.